 There are three categories of telescopes, and knowing their benefits and drawbacks is key to a good decision.

-This was the first telescope design and the one that Galileo used.
+The refractor telescope design was the one that Galileo used.
 The light enters the front opening (objective) of the telescope and immediately passes through a convex objective lens which refracts (bends) the light so that it converges at a focal point at the back of the telescope.
 Here the eyepiece is positioned for viewing the image.

 - These can be rugged and low maintenance, because the lenses rarely, if ever, need adjustment and dust cannot enter the closed system